 Or, visit our “OFF the Marketplace” page.

-What and when is the Open Enrollment Period (OEP) for 2016?
+What and when is the Open Enrollment Period (OEP)?

 If you need a January 1st effective date, you need to apply by December 15th.

-An Open Enrollment Period (OEP) for ACA Health Plans occurs once a year, and typically lasts 90 days or 3 months.
-It’s the period of time where consumers are free to purchase or move to a new plan for any reason, from any approved Florida insurance carrier ON or OFF the Marketplace.
+An Open Enrollment Period (OEP) for ACA Health Plans occurs once a year and will last only 45 days this year.
+It’s the period of time where consumers are free to purchase or move to a new plan, for any reason, from any approved insurance carrier ON or OFF the Marketplace.

 Am I eligible for a Special Enrollment Period (SEP)?

-A full QLE list and time limits can be found here at healthcare.gov
+A full QLE list can be found here at healthcare.gov

 What health benefits are included in all ACA health plans?